 - a.
 Read chapter 12 of your research text Burns & Grove (1999). - b.
 Using the Comprehension Research Critique Guidelines found on p.
-383 of Burns & Grove (1999) write a critique of the research article listed above.
+383 of Burns & Grove (1999) make notes on each a critique of the research article listed above.
 Be sure to follow the instructions given in your text for the critique. - c.
-Read any relevant chapters in the text that may assist you in understanding the research article and therefore in writing a useful critique.
-For example, You may want to review chapter 5, Understanding Theory and Research Frameworks, prior to critiquing the framework used in the research. - d.
+Read any relevant chapters in the text that may assist you in understanding the research article and therefore in contributing effectively to an oral critique.
+For example, you may want to review chapter 5, Understanding Theory and Research Frameworks, prior to critiquing the framework used in the research. - d.
 Make a decision regarding the usefulness of the research for practice and for guiding decision making related to the Olga Padrowski case study.

-Assignment Criteria (20 marks)
+Assignment Criteria